Three labourers die in blast at Zuari Agro Chemicals factory in Goa | Headlines

 - India

-Three labourers died in a blast in an under-maintenance ammonia tank at a plant of Zuari Agro Chemicals Ltd (ZACL) in Vasco town in south Goa on Tuesday afternoon, company sources said.
+Three labourers died in a blast in an under-maintenance ammonia tank at a plant of Zuari Agro Chemicals Ltd (ZACL) in Vasco town in south Goa on Tuesday, a state cabinet minister said.

+Goa Factories and Boilers Minister Nilkant Halarnkar said the blast in the Zuari Agro Chemicals factory occurred in the afternoon and all the three labourers died on the spot.

 "I urge the locals not to panic and not to believe any rumours.
 There is no gas leakage and the matter is being monitored by the Government," the CM said in another tweet.